sigmod/sqlpp/document.md

     FROM FacebookMessages msg
     GROUP BY msg.`author-id` AS uid GROUP AS `$2`(msg AS msg);

+> TW: We really need to do something about `COLL_SQL-COUNT`.

 The same rewriting applies to `SUM`, `MAX`, `MIN`, and `AVG` as well.
-Different from SQL++ aggregation functions, those special function symbols can only be used in the same way as how they can be used in standard SQL.
+In contrast to SQL++ aggregation functions, those special function symbols can only be used in the same way that they can be used in standard SQL.

 ### <a id="SQL-92_compilant_gby">SQL-92 compilant Group By aggregations
 SQL++ provides full support for SQL-92 GROUP BY aggregation queries.
 The next query is such an example.